clach04/a2dpvolume_wiki/Accessibility-Settings.md

 ![](http://jimroal.com/A2DPScreens/preferences2b.png)

+The screen above shows both "enable reading text messages" and "enable reading notification messages" checked.
+This can result in messages being read twice.
+Normally if you want to read both SMS and other notifications, you would just use the "enable reading notification messages" and depend on the SMS notification to be read.
+The old SMS reader directly reads the SMS message.
+The newer notification reader uses accessibility features to read the notifications.

-Back out of the preferences so they take effect.
+Back out of the preferences with the Android back button so they take effect.
 Now go to each device and check the "enable reading text messages?" checkbox.

 ![](http://jimroal.com/A2DPScreens/EditDevice1b.png)

 Do this for each device that you want to have messages read while connected.
+Devices are listed in the main A2DP Volume screen.
+Bluetooth devices must first be paired and the "find devices" button in A2DP Volume run to list the devices.
+Click a device name and select "edit" to configure settings for that device.

 ## Set up the apps for accessibility in A2DP Volume